solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 **If all you want is to reach artisan/master, don't bother with anything else but reagents**

+**Tip:** Can be crafted overnight on a supreme or traditional utensil.

 ## 2) T2 Bloods - "Perfect to burn a hole in your wallet"
 - Recipes: